belzecue/RabidTunes-rabid-hole-punch-server/README.md

 After finishing sending greetings, each peer can be sure about one thing: their own port.
 The previous phase goal was to confirm the port opened for each peer.
 But each peers still doesn't know what is the confirmed port of the other peers.

 That's why in this stage we will send each peer confirmed port to other peers, so the other peers know what is the confirmed port for each peer.
-So for example if SuperPlayer confirme that their port is 1234, they should send to the others that port number alongside their name.
+So for example if Alice confirme that their port is 1234, they should send to the others that port number alongside their name.

 But here's the catch: we still don't know the confirmed port for the others, so we still do have to send the confirmations inside a window of ports to be sure that our message reaches the others.

 Example:
-Let's say SuperPlayer confirmed that their port is 1234.
-CoolPlayer however noticed that the server said that their port is 5555 but all the greetings were received on port 5560 instead.
-SuperPlayer will keep listening on port 1234 but CoolPlayer will switch to port 5560.
+Let's say Alice confirmed that their port is 1234.
+Bob however noticed that the server said that their port is 5555 but all the greetings were received on port 5560 instead.
+Alice will keep listening on port 1234 but Bob will switch to port 5560.

-After this, SuperPlayer will send messages to CoolPlayer with the port 1234 so CoolPlayer can confirm that SuperPlayer's port is 1234... but SuperPlayer messages will initially fail, because SuperPlayer first attempt will be at port 5555 and CoolPlayer knows that this port is no good!
-This is why SuperPlayer should try nearby ports so the message will reach CoolPlayer at some point.
+After this, Alice will send messages to Bob with the port 1234 so Bob can confirm that Alice's port is 1234... but Alice messages will initially fail, because Alice first attempt will be at port 5555 and Bob knows that this port is no good!
+This is why Alice should try nearby ports so the message will reach Bob at some point.

-CoolPlayer however will send message to SuperPlayer with the confirmed port 5560, and this message will reach SuperPlayer with no issues with the first port attempted (1234) as this port hasn't changed.
+Bob however will send message to Alice with the confirmed port 5560, and this message will reach Alice with no issues with the first port attempted (1234) as this port hasn't changed.

-One thing SuperPlayer (and any player) should do to speed up the confirmation process is, when SuperPlayer receives CoolPlayer's confirmation message, is to stop testing nearby ports and just use the port that CoolPlayer has confirmed for them.
+One thing Alice (and any player) should do to speed up the confirmation process is, when Alice receives Bob's confirmation message, is to stop testing nearby ports and just use the port that Bob has confirmed for them.

 Remember: **Greetings phase is about confirming each peer's _own port_.
 Confirmations phase is about confirming _other's port_.**